sohunn/sohunn/README.md

 # My Socials

-You can talk to me on any of these social media platforms!
+You can talk to me on any of these platforms!

 <p align="left">
   <a href="https://discord.com/users/620226249448488981" target="_blank">